K-dense/calculator/README.md

 # calculator
 In-Browser calculator app

-The calculator app ypur operating system has by default, now on a website :)
+The calculator app your operating system has by default, now on a website :)